This post may contain affiliate links, from which we earn an income.

 The world’s most northerly capital combines brightly painted buildings and fascinating culture with lively nightlife and an excellent restaurant scene, perfect for city breaks at any time of the year, but particularly atmospheric in winter.

-A town by many countries’ standards, the tiny city of Reykjavik has a lot going on.
+A town by many countries’ standards, the tiny city of Reykjavik has plenty of things to do.
 Visit the unearthed Viking longhouse for a history lesson on Iceland’s rich heritage, head for some of the many galleries and art spaces in the city, or make your way out of town to experience the snow-capped mountains, wild seas, waterfalls, clear air and lava fields of the stunning landscape.
 This is a city that is good for the soul.

 If you love the look of this small country, but really don’t want to go in the winter, then a trip to Iceland in summer will reward you with fields of wildflowers, sunlit waterfalls, and warm days.